amyq/nodejs-boilerplate/README.md

 #### CI Integration

 The continuous integration is validated thru TravisCI as part of the normal github workflow.
 The local storage reference for TravisCI is stored in the `.travis.yml` file.
+A working example `acquia-pipelines.yml` file is also included with this repository, which is needed for an Acquia Node.js pipelines artifact build.

 #### Production Builds